Hardening Networking

 These recommended steps help protect your privacy and security while maintaining usability and minimizing system interruptions.
 They catch common threats like network eavesdropping, password reuse, fingerprinting, and data leakage, providing a solid foundation to build on.

 A vast majority of secure and privacy-focused browsers available for NixOS are based on Firefox.
-Chromium derivatives like Ungoogled Chromium and Brave do exist in Nixpkgs, but are less recommended by privacy advocates.

 This GrapheneOS article, breaks down why they use Chromium-based browsers and specifically mentions that it’s not recommended to use Firefox, especially on Linux because of the weak sandboxing.